 Here’s how you can adequately secure your kid’s helmets on their heads:

 - Place the helmet on their head facing forwards.
 The helmet’s front should rest two fingers above the eyebrows or glasses.
 Too forward and your child won’t be able to see, which leads to accidents.

 - Adjust the fit by removing ponytails and other accessories, then adjust the dial if one is available.

 - Adjust the straps, ensuring that the Y of the strap is below the ears and the chin strap is comfortable with mobility for mouth movements.

 What Makes a Good Helmet

 Kids’ helmets are all made differently.
-Some are made with quality materials, some are just cheap, low-quality products.
+Some are made with quality materials, and some are cheap low-quality products.
 Why is it essential to get a helmet made with proper materials?
-Because every year, thousands of kids go to the ER just because of bike and scooter accidents.
+Because every year, thousands of kids go to the ER because of bike and scooter accidents.

-A good helmet should feature some of the following features to be considered a good helmet:
+The following features to be considered a Good helmet:

 - Vents = These are great for keeping your children from overheating, making them more comfortable for kids to wear.

 - Expanded Polystyrene Liner = This particular type of styrofoam helps properly distribute the force of an impact.